 Whether or not you will have to complete one depends on if the substance you are addicted to is physically addictive.

-With alcohol use disorder, most clients have to complete a detox.
+With alcohol use disorder, most clients have to complete an alcohol detox.

 Detoxes are required as years of substance abuse increase the body’s tolerance to drugs and alcohol.